 01 May How Meditation Rocked My World!
 Part II

-The YouTube video that changed everything for me was called “How To Forgive Someone”.
+The YouTube video that changed everything for me was called “How To Forgive Someone-The one trick that makes forgiveness easy”.
+It’s about employing radical forgiveness in your life, it was an extremely effective technique for me.

 What I discovered that day was truly a nugget of gold only I didnʼt realize that the little nugget was sitting on top of a gold mine.
 A treasure trove of a site that I discovered, soon after, had the power to transform my entire life.

-After reflecting back on the break up, I was eager to learn more about forgiveness, not just for the healing process from this relationship but also to help me with forgiving others who I had been hurt by.
-After watching the video, following the advice of the teacher and completing the exercises suggested, I found that within 48 hours I had completely forgiven my ex for his behaviour and actions!
-I had to, because what I learned was that he was completely unconscious.
+After reflecting back on my recent break up, I was eager to learn more about forgiveness, not just for the healing process from this relationship but also to help me with forgiving others who I had been hurt by.
+After watching the video, following the advice of the teacher and completing the exercises suggested, I found that within 48 hours I had completely forgiven my ex for his behavior and actions!
+I had to, because what I learned was that he was behaving unconsciously.
 He was utterly unaware of the mechanisms behind his behaviour due to determining factors from his childhood and the systematic deterioration of his emotional intelligence quotient (EQ) over the course of his life.

-You cannot blame other people, or circumstances for your own neuroses (anger in his case, but it can be anxiety, fear, addictions, negative thinking, etc.) but if you are unaware (unconscious), that is exactly what you do.
-You look outward and vilify, criticize and blame others because looking inside is very painful, it takes emotional maturity, which he did not possess.
-I finally realized that he had no idea why he was angry all the time, he never bothered to look inside to see where it came from, to educate himself or get professional help for it.
-He didnʼt connect the dots from the childhood trauma, years of emotional suppression to the rigid thought patterns, ego defence mechanisms and angry outbursts in his adult life.
+You cannot blame other people, or circumstances for your own neuroses (anger in his case, but it can be anxiety, fear, addictions, negative thinking, etc.) however, if you are unaware (not conscious), that is exactly what you do.
+You look outward and demonize, criticize and blame others because looking inside is very painful, it takes emotional maturity, which he did not possess at that time.
+I finally realized that he had no idea why he was angry all the time, he never really looked inside to see where it came from.
+He didn’t educate himself or get professional help for it because he did not think the problem stemmed from within himself.
+He didnʼt connect the dots from the childhood trauma, and the years of emotional suppression, to the rigid thought patterns, ego defence mechanisms and angry outbursts in his adult life.
 It was easier for him to just to blame everyone for making him angry.
+It was a way for him to be able to handle the emotional pain.

-I learned that we have an emotional “switch”, if you will, that gets turned off when we are faced with difficult emotional situations.
+I learned that we have an emotional “switch” that gets turned off when we are faced with difficult emotional situations.
 It is how we protect ourselves when dealing with emotional pain.
-When it gets really tough, we switch it off, sometimes permanently.
+When it gets really tough, and it gets switched off on a regular basis, it can shut down, sometimes permanently.
 I see how this can help in very abusive relationships or as a child growing up in a painful, stressful environment.
 It seems like it would be a great idea, except that it shuts down our ability to empathize, and to feel a broad range of emotions.
-This is necessary in order to have long lasting relationships and live a rich, full life.
+This is necessary in order to form long-lasting relationships and live a rich, full life.
 As human beings, we need to experience good and bad emotions, this raises our EQ.
 It all made perfect sense to me, his lack of awareness and his low EQ were at the root of everything; his aversion to touch, his inability to discuss his feelings, his anger issues.

 The Padawan is ready.